pepega90/Covid-19-Information/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Covid-19 Statistics With React.js
+# Covid-19 Information With React.js

-This website helps to see statistics about the spread of Corona virus, if you wanna to build similiar website like this. you can use this API https://covid19.mathdro.id/api
+This website helps to see Information or Report about the spread of Corona virus, if you wanna to build similiar website like this. you can use this API https://covid19.mathdro.id/api

 ## Available Scripts